-- 1.2.1 A written scheme of investigation (WSI) for a watching brief was prepared by DAT Archaeological Services before the commencement of the works, and was approved by Dyfed Archaeological Trust Heritage Management (DAT-HM) in their capacity as advisors to the local authority, before the commencement of the works (Appendix I).
-The project objectives were: - Provision of a written scheme of investigation to outline the methodology by which DAT Archaeological Services will undertake the watching brief. - To monitor groundworks to identify the presence/absence of any archaeological deposits. - To establish the character, extent and date range of any archaeological deposits to be affected by the proposed groundworks. - To appropriately investigate and record any archaeological deposits to be affected by the groundworks. - To produce an archive and report of any results. - 1.2.2 The overall work was summarised as: "Archaeological attendance and recording during the mechanical removal of sea buckthorn at Pembrey Burrows, Pembrey, Carmarthenshire.
-Appropriate investigation and recording of any such remains will be undertaken if revealed.
-A report and archive of the results of the works will be prepared."
+- 1.2.1 A written scheme of investigation (WSI) for a watching brief was prepared by DAT Archaeological Services before the commencement of the works and was approved by Dyfed Archaeological Trust - Heritage Management (DAT-HM) in their capacity as advisors to the local authority, before the commencement of the works (Appendix I).
+The project objectives were: - Provision of a written scheme of investigation to outline the methodology by which DAT Archaeological Services will undertake the archaeological watching brief. - To monitor groundworks in order to identify the presence/absence of any archaeological deposits. - To establish the character, extent and date range for any archaeological deposits to be affected by the proposed groundworks. - To appropriately investigate and record any archaeological deposits to be affected by the groundworks. - To produce an archive and report of any results. - 1.2.2 The overall work was summarised as: Archaeological attendance and recording during the mechanical removal of sea buckthorn at Pembrey Burrows, Pembrey, Carmarthenshire.